 Set up cron jobs

 Magento uses cron jobs for numerous features to schedule activities.
 This topic provides information for configuring crons for Magento Commerce Cloud projects using the

 Build a cron job

-A cron job includes the specification for scheduling and timing and the command to run at that time.
+A cron job includes the schedule and timing specification and the command to run at the scheduled time.
 For example, the general format is:

 * * * * * <command>